-- Identify ways to maximize use of Michigan workers and products
+- Identification of how to maximize the use of Michigan workers and products

 Michigan tolling feasibility study

-The feasibility study will determine if tolling makes sense and identify the most promising corridors from Michigan's 31 limited-access corridors.
+The feasibility analysis studied tolling potential and identified the most promising corridors from Michigan's 31 limited-access corridors.

-- Analyze the corridors using Michigan-specific data (I.e., road and bridge conditions, speed and travel reliability, and socioeconomic data)
+- Analyzed the corridors using Michigan-specific data (i.e., road and bridge conditions, speed and travel reliability, and socioeconomic data)

-- Conduct screening to identify the most promising corridors
+- Conducted screening to identify the most promising corridors

-- Assess the feasibility of federal tolling programs
+- Assessed the feasibility of federal tolling programs

-- Refined traffic and revenue evaluation, and establish toll rates and impacts
+- Refined traffic and revenue evaluation and recommended toll rates and impacts

 - Set policy and rules